Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequently.
-     5. In case HTTP over TLS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or TLS client certificates MUST be supported.
+     5. In case HTTP over TLS  [[!RFC2818]] is used, basic authentication HTTP AUTH [[!RFC7617]] or TLS client certificates MUST be supported.
      6. Mutual authentication SHALL be supported.
         Client certificates SHALL chain to a trusted CA , or be self assigned.
-     7. As compatibility profile for the TLS encryption the ingest source SHOULD use the mozzilla intermediate compatibility profile [=MozillaTLS=].
+     7. As compatibility profile for the TLS encryption the ingest source SHOULD support the mozzilla intermediate compatibility profile [=MozillaTLS=].
-     8. In case of an authentication error, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials
+     8. In case of an authentication error, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when that also results in error the ingest source can stop.
      9. The  [=Ingest source=] SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.